Definition of Terminal Value DCF

 Where,

-rate= discount rate to be applied on cash flows.
+Rate= Discount rate applied to cash flows.

-values= a series of cash flows
+Values=A series of cash flow

-dates= schedule of payment date.
+Dates= Schedule of payment date.

-Step 6: Find the Enterprise Value.
+Step 6: Find the Enterprise Value

 Step 7: Adjust Enterprise Value to arrive at Equity Value

-Step 8: Find the fair price of Google share
+Step 8: Find the fair Price of Google Share

 Terminal Multiple Method